HEINEKEN Holding NV: Heineken Holding N.V. reports transactions under its current share buyback programme

 Editorial information:

+Heineken Holding N.V. engages in no activities other than its participating interest in Heineken N.V. and the management or supervision of and provision of services to that company.
 HEINEKEN is the world's most international brewer.
 It is the leading developer and marketer of premium and non-alcoholic beer and cider brands.
 Led by the Heineken® brand, the Group has a portfolio of more than 340 international, regional, local and specialty beers and ciders.
 With HEINEKEN's over 85,000 employees, HEINEKEN brews the joy of true togetherness to inspire a better world.
 HEINEKEN's dream is to shape the future of beer and beyond to win the hearts of consumers.
 HEINEKEN is committed to innovation, long-term brand investment, disciplined sales execution and focused cost management.
 Through "Brew a Better World", sustainability is embedded in the business.
 HEINEKEN has a well-balanced geographic footprint with leadership positions in both developed and developing markets.
 HEINEKEN operates breweries, malteries, cider plants and other production facilities in more than 70 countries.
-Most recent information is available on HEINEKEN's website and follow us on LinkedIn and Instagram.
+Most recent information is available on www.heinekenholding.comand www.theheinekencompany.comand follow HEINEKEN on LinkedInand Instagram.